GOALS-JWST: Revealing the Buried Star Clusters in the Luminous Infrared Galaxy VV 114: Summary

 (1).
 We find that $20\%$ of the {\it JWST}-identified star clusters are undetected at optical wavelengths.
 This fraction increases to $60\%$ at $\lambda=0.336\mu$m, and demonstrates that although UV observations are necessary for {\it HST}-based studies of star clusters in LIRGs, this approach does miss large fractions of highly-embedded YMCs.

 (2).
-Based on {\it yggdrasil} SSP models we identify 16 YMCs in our {\it JWST} catalog with F150W-F200W and F200W-F356W colors suggesting they are all very young, dusty ($A_{V} \geq 5$), and massive ($10^{5.8} < M (M_{\odot}) < 10^{6.1}$).
-The inclusion of these `hidden' sources triples the number of $t < 4 $Myr clusters previously detected with {\it HST} in VV 114.
+Based on {\it yggdrasil} SSP models we newly-identify 17 YMCs in our {\it JWST} catalog with F150W-F200W and F200W-F356W colors suggesting they are all very young, dusty ($A_{V} \sim 5 - 15$), and massive ($10^{5.8} < M (M_{\odot}) < 10^{6.1}$).
+The inclusion of these `hidden' sources quadruples the number of $t < 3$ Myr clusters, and nearly doubles (x1.7) the number of $t < 6$ Myr clusters previously detected with {\it HST} in VV 114.
 Finally, we identify a group of NIRCam-detected clusters with F200W-F356W $> -0.4$ and F150W-F200W $\sim 0.4$, which may represent a more evolved, yet still dust-enshrouded population of YMCs in VV 114.

 (3).
-The resulting cluster age distribution slope of $dN/d\tau \propto \tau^{-1.27 +/- 0.32}$ for $10^{6} < \tau (\mathrm{yr}) < 10^{7}$ is consistent with the previously determined value of $\gamma = -1.02 \pm 0.17$ for $10^{7} < \tau (\mathrm{yr}) < 10^{8.5}$, and confirms that VV 114 has a steep age gradient for all massive star clusters across the entire range of cluster ages observed.
+The resulting cluster age distribution slope of $dN/d\tau \propto \tau^{-1.30 +/- 0.39}$ for $10^{6} < \tau (\mathrm{yr}) < 10^{7}$ is consistent with the previously determined value of $\gamma = -1.02 \pm 0.17$ for $10^{7} < \tau (\mathrm{yr}) < 10^{8.5}$, and confirms that VV 114 has a steep age gradient for all massive star clusters across the entire range of cluster ages observed.
 The consistency between our {\it JWST}- and {\it HST}-derived age distribution slopes may imply that feedback from stellar winds and supernovae are not able to significantly impact the overall balance of formation and destruction of YMCs in VV 114 over the last 0.5 Gyr.